patternfly/patternfly-elements/docs/docs/develop/setup.md

 ## Compile, watch, & preview

 To watch for changes on component(s) and compile the code when changes are detected, run the command below from the PatternFly Elements root directory.
-This command will also launch the preview of the demo files and Storybook.
+This command will also launch the preview of the demo files.

 ```basg
 npm run live-demo [component-name(s)]